-Approved | | Drama, History
+Passed | | Drama, History

 A poor Midwest family is forced off their land.
 They travel to California, suffering the misfortunes of the homeless in the Great Depression.

-Dive deep into IMDb Picks, Scary Good, TV, and more.
+Dive deep into everything about the 2018 Oscars, superhero movies and TV series, IMDb Picks, and more.